dntoll/1DV608/lectures/Lecure1.md

 Please note that MVC has many different interpretations and versions.
 (check an image search on google)

-### Input validation and filtration
-View as a layer against the user

 ### View (Input and output)